boanlab/nephio-setup/3_add_k8s_clusters_to_nephio.md

 ```
 If the addresses were changed to the designated gitea service's IP, the `READY` field will be changed to `True`.

+> **NOTE:** Even if the repository addresses were changed in the `gitea`, this does take some extra time to be applied in to the Nephio system.
+If you do not see the status as `True`, wait a few more minutes before it activates.

-If this step was successfully performed, the edge and regional clusters can Join without any problem.
+If this step was successfully finished, the `regional`, `edge01` and `edge02` clusters can join the Nephio system without any problem.

 ## 3.2 Clusters Joining Nephio

-In order for regional, edge clusters to join Nephio, they require `secrets` to gain access to `mgmt` cluster's gitea service.
+In order for `regional`, edge clusters to join Nephio, they require `secrets` to gain access to `mgmt` cluster's gitea service.
 The secrets are automatically generated in step 3.1

 ### Check secrets